arangodb/docs/3.8/aql/functions-arangosearch.md

 - **path** (attribute path expression): the path of the attribute to compare against in the document
 - **prefix** (string): a string to search at the start of the text
-- returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise
+- returns **bool**: whether the specified attribute starts with the given prefix

 `STARTS_WITH(path, prefixes, minMatchCount)`